HALFpipe/RAMP/README.md

 Usage
 -----

-The container comes with all the software needed to genrate summary statistics.
+The container comes with all the software needed to generate summary statistics.
 <ol>

 <li>